 For this jump program, he worked with Justin “Just Fly” Darlington, who shares his secrets to becoming the world’s best dunker and winner of the Nike+ dunk contest.

 The basic idea behind the program is to ‘shock’ your system through its workouts to stimulate growth in the right areas – a technique that is already used in most bodybuilding programs.
 The program is split into 3 phases:

 The first week of the program prepares your body to maximize the effectiveness of the Shock phase.
 It can add between 3-5 inches to your leap.

 Six weeks long, this phase literally ‘shocks’ your nervous system into increasing your leap score.
 This is where the majority of your jumping gains will come from.

 The last week involves committing what has been learned to muscle memory.
 It is the most intensive week with only a day of rest.

-Personally, I only managed to add around 2 inches in the Pre-Shock phase, but gained more than 6 inches over the duration of the Shock phase.
+Personally, I only managed to add an inch in the Pre-Shock phase, but gained close to 7 inches over the duration of the Shock phase.
 I would also suggest not to skip the last phase, as this is where your jumping form is perfected.